 Social media marketing is a specific form of digital marketing that utilizes social media platforms such as Instagram, Facebook, Twitter, and LinkedIn.
 These are the four most popular platforms, but you can even use social media platforms such as Pinterest or YouTube to reach a wider audience.

 There are many advantages to using social media in your marketing strategy, but the overarching benefit is social media's ability to reach a demographic en masse.
+If you have already established social media presence for your company, perhaps you will also want to use social media platforms to generate leads for your company.
 A carefully crafted post with broad appeal can throw a wide net over your target audience by bringing your company to the consumer.